karthik-muth/https-karthik-muth.github.io-/multiculturalism/intro.md

 Thus Sweden, along with Canada and Australia, became one of the first countries in the West to adopt this idea formally.
 Since then, immigration to Sweden has been steadily increasing.

-In the recent years, "the political and media discourse has focused on the shortcomings of Swedish immigration policies.
-This discourse has negatively affected the public opinion and Sweden has experienced a steady increase in sympathy for anti-immigration policies", according to a [study on attitudes towards immigration and ethnic diversity](https://www.mdpi.com/2076-0760/10/10/401/htm).
+In recent years, "the political and media discourse has focused on the shortcomings of Swedish immigration policies.
+This discourse has negatively affected public opinion and Sweden has experienced a steady increase in sympathy for anti-immigration policies", according to a [study on attitudes towards immigration and ethnic diversity](https://www.mdpi.com/2076-0760/10/10/401/htm).

 **A brief look before the 1970s**